microsoft/ImagineCup/2-Building-a-Team/1. Strategies for choosing teammates that are right for you/README.md

 Now, imagine you are a surfer.
 Watch the video below and apply a surfer's mindset to creating your next big idea.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/tr_5AO08XBA/0.jpg)](https://www.youtube.com/watch?v=tr_5AO08XBA)
+> Clicking the imagge above will redirect you to the related YouTube Video

 As you just saw in the video, a big idea starts with recognizing a wave.